How to reuse header, footer and other common display elements in AnQiCMS templates?

 {% endblock %}

-This is,index.htmlOnly focus on the presentation of the content itself, without needing to rewrite common header and footer code.
+Thus,index.htmlOnly focus on the presentation of the content itself, without repeating the header, footer, and other common codes.

-extendsThe tag is used to define the overall structure of the page, andincludethe tag is like a 'plug and play' component, suitable for those that appear repeatedly in the local area of the page, or need to be differentblockCode snippets shared between.
-For example, the Logo section of a website, breadcrumb navigation, a list of recommended articles under a certain category, etc.
+extendsTags are used to define the overall structure of a page, whileincludetags are like 'plug and play' components, suitable for those that appear locally on a page or need to be used in differentblockShared code snippets.
+For example, the website's logo section, breadcrumb navigation, recommended article lists under a category, etc.

-To better manage these code snippets, AnQiCMS recommends creating apartial/folder under the template directory to store them.
+To better manage these code snippets, AnQiCMS recommends creating apartial/folder to store them.

 For example, you canpartial/header.htmlPlace the website header logo and main navigation: